Mystery Hole

 Mystery Hole is located in Ansted, West Virginia, near Hawks Nest State Park and Cathedral Falls in West Virginia.
 Mystery Hole was founded by Donald Wilson in 1973.

-Mystery Hole, immediately adjacent to the Midland Trail (U.S. Route 60) in Fayette County advertises itself as a gravity-defying wonder.
+Mystery Hole, immediately adjacent to the Midland Trail (U.S. Route 60) in Fayette County, promotes itself as a gravity-defying wonder.
 It is reminiscent of tourist traps of days gone by.
 It includes side show-esque attractions such as balls that roll up hill.

-There is also a Volkswagen Beetle, chopped in half, seemingly crashed into the side of the building.
+There is also a 1960s flower power-inspired decorated Volkswagen Beetle, originally painted by local artist Sherd Maynard, seemingly crashed into the side.
+The late artist's daughter, Amber, refreshed this with updated art.

-The Mystery Hole is an underground series of rooms where the walls and floors are built at angles to give the impression that there is something wrong with the gravity in the area.
-There is one section where water seemingly flows upwards and the tour guide sits on the chair with two legs floating in the air and other two legs supported by the wall.

-Soon after founder Donald Wilson closed the attraction in 1996, he died and Mystery Hole was neglected and damaged by vandals.
-It has since reopened under new ownership and has been restored to its original kitschy glory.
+Soon after founder Donald Wilson closed the attraction in 1996, he died, and Mystery Hole was neglected and damaged by vandals.

+In 2016, the "world-famous" West Virginia roadside attraction, including several outbuildings and a cabin, was for sale for $495,000.

+It has since reopened on a seasonal and weekend basis under new ownership and restored to its original glory inside an old autogarage in Cedar Grove, WV, inhabited by crickets.